This article has links to products and services we recommend, which we may make a commission from.

 His father studied winemaking in Italy and upon his return introduced Italian varieties.
-Afterwards, the winery produced premium wines out of mostly international varieties and a few local Crete wines as blends.
+Afterward, the winery produced premium wines out of mostly international varieties and a few local Crete wines as blends.

 Now, with Nikos in charge, Karavitakis winery is going through another evolution.

 Everything has shifted now, Nikos told us.
-“We went from making 80% international wine varieties and 20% local” to now more than “80% local indigeneous Cretan wines and just 20% international.”
+“We went from making 80% international wine varieties and 20% local” to now more than “80% local indigenous Cretan wines and just 20% international.”